janan-arslan/MALMO/README.md

 ```

 ## Installation
 This repository was created using Python v3.6.
-All packages needed for successful execution can be found in '''requirements.txt'''.
+All packages needed for successful execution can be found in `requirements.txt`.

 ## Repository Structure
 ```